 The carrying amount of the Company's financial instruments, including cash and cash equivalents, accounts receivable and accounts payable, notes receivable, accrued expenses and other liabilities approximates fair value due to their relatively short maturity.
-The Company sold products in various global markets.
+Prior to February 9, 2010, the Company sold products in various global markets.
 As a result, the Company was exposed to changes in foreign currency exchange rates.
 The Company does not hold derivative financial instruments for speculative purposes.
-Foreign currency transaction gains and (losses) included in other income (expense), were \$29 and \$56 for the six months ended September 30, 2011 and 2010, respectively.
-On September 30, 2011, the Company had no open foreign exchange contracts to sell Euros or any other foreign currencies.
-On September 30, 2011, the Company had 41,741 warrants outstanding with an exercise price of \$30.00 expiring between June 2013 and September 2013.
-The Company recorded a non-cash gain of \$3 and \$141 in the quarter ended September 30, 2011 and 2010, respectively, related to these warrants.
+Foreign currency transaction gains and (losses) included in other income (expense), were \$27 and \$66 for the nine months ended December 31, 2011 and 2010, respectively.
+On December 31, 2011, the Company had no open foreign exchange contracts to sell Euros or any other foreign currencies.
+On December 31, 2011, the Company had 41,741 warrants outstanding with an exercise price of \$30.00 expiring between June 2013 and September 2013.
+For the nine months ended December 31, 2011 and 2010, respectively, the Company recorded non-cash gains of \$6 and \$344 related to these warrants.
+The Company recorded a non-cash loss related to the warrants of \$8 in the quarter ended December 31, 2011 and a non-cash gain of \$3 in the quarter ended December 31, 2010.

-6. Asset Acquisitions and Sales:
+6. MEMS Capital Equipment related Asset Acquisitions and Sales:

 On September 16, 2008, the Company acquired certain assets from AMMS and Alcatel Lucent (together, the "Sellers").
 With this acquisition, we entered the DRIE market.
 DRIE is a highly anisotropic etch process used to create deep, steep-sided holes and trenches in wafers, with aspect ratios of 20:1 or more.
 DRIE was developed for micro-electro-mechanical systems ("MEMS"), which require these features, but is also used to excavate trenches for high-density capacitors for DRAM and more recently for creating TSVs in advanced 3-D wafer level packaging technology.
 The acquisition was designed to enable us to pursue the high-growth markets in MEMS and certain segments of integrated semiconductor device manufacturing and packaging.
 Current end-markets include production of a variety of MEMS and power devices, memory stacking (flash and DRAM), logic, RF-SiP, and CMOS image sensors.
 The Company paid \$1,000 in cash and \$4,000 in shares of the Company's common stock.
-The 208,877 shares of common stock issued by the Company was calculated by obtaining the quotient of (a) \$4,000 divided by (b) the average of the closing sales prices of the Common Stock as reported on the Nasdaq Capital Market on the five (5) consecutive trading days immediately prior to (but excluding) the closing date.
+The 208,877 shares of common stock issued by the Company was calculated by obtaining the quotient of (a) \$4,000 divided by (b) the average of the closing sales prices of the common stock as reported on the Nasdaq Capital Market on the five (5) consecutive trading days immediately prior to (but excluding) the closing date.

 In connection with this acquisition, the Company and Alcatel Lucent entered into an intellectual property agreement providing for the transfer of specified intellectual property rights to the Company, a trademark license agreement allowing for the limited use of the AMMS trademark by the Company, and a preferred supplier agreement pursuant to which the Company will purchase certain equipment from an affiliate of the Sellers.
 AMMS designated Mr. Gilbert Bellini to serve as a member of the Company's board of directors.
-AMMS' designation right terminates upon the later of (a) the termination or expiration of certain customer services related agreements, and (b) when AMMS beneficially owns less than 5% of the number of shares of Common Stock issued and outstanding (including the shares to be issued to the Sellers).
 AMMS' right to designate a member of the Company's board of directors terminated upon the absorption of AMMS into its parent, Adixen Vacuum Technology, and its subsequent sale to Pfeiffer Vacuum GmbH on December 31, 2010.